 - After the run

-After the Starlink project came to an end in mid-2005, the Joint Astronomy Centre (link is external) (JAC) in Hawaii, which like the AAO has a large investment in data reduction pipelines built around Starlink infrastructure, took on the role of maintaining the Starlink Software Collection.
-The JAC has released a number of improved versions since 2005, the latest being "Hikianalia" (link is external), which is available for 64-bit Linux machines, as well as Macs running OS X 10.6 and 10.7.
+After the Starlink project came to an end in mid-2005, the Joint Astronomy Center (JAC) in Hawaii, which like the AAO has a large investment in data reduction pipelines built around Starlink infrastructure, took on the role of maintaining the Starlink Software Collection.
+The JAC released a number of improved versions since 2005, one being "Hikianalia" (link is external), which is available for 64-bit Linux machines, as well as Macs running OS X 10.6 and 10.7.

 This version of the Starlink/ORAC-DR software, like its predecessor, includes the _ADD_AUTO_ASTROMETRY_ primitive.
 Currently, all IRIS2 images are corrected for astrometric distortion (due to the camera optics) before being aligned and combined into a mosaic.
 The mosaic's World Coordinate System (WCS) which converts pixel coordinates to Right Ascension and Declination has typically only been good to ~5" or so, depending on when and where the telescope pointing was last checked.
 Both the IRIS2 recipes JITTER_SELF_FLAT and CHOP_SKY_JITTER now call this _ADD_AUTO_ASTROMETRY_ primitive, which uses SExtractor (link is external) to detect objects in the mosaic, downloads 2MASS Point Source Catalogue (link is external) objects from the CDS (link is external) server, then correlates them and applies a new astrometric solution using a 4 coefficient model (link is external) (we thank Brad Cavanagh at JAC for implementing these facilities).
 However, in addition, this version includes a new recipe which can provide estimates of a number of image statistics e.g. FWHM of point sources, JHKKs photometric zero-points, extinction and sky brightness.
 This utilises photometry from the 2MASS catalogue and the near-IR broadband colour transformation equations for IRIS2 (Mk2 array) determined by Stuart Ryder (details in the February 2007 AAO Newsletter).
 For now, these features can only be invoked by using the JITTER_SELF_FLAT_PS recipe.